OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Most people who have travelled through Central America will agree that Guatemala has the most delicious food.
-With its Mayan culture merging with Spanish traditions, the local cuisine here is far more flavoursome and complex than that of the neighbouring countries.
+Most people who have travelled through Central America will argue that Guatemala has the most delicious food.
+With its Maya culture merging with Spanish traditions, the local cuisine here is far more flavoursome and complex than that of the neighbouring countries.
 Tourist hot spots, such as Antigua, certainly aren’t short of excellent restaurants and international food, but if you’re looking for something more authentic, we’ve got you covered.
 Here are 10 of the most traditional dishes from Guatemala.

 Empanadas are crispy, buttery pastries that are perfect for lunch on the go.
 Throughout Central America, these usually have a meat filling, but in Guatemala, most are vegetarian and filled with potato and/or spinach and covered with a variety of toppings such as guacamole, tomatoes, onion and cilantro.